domahidizoltan/1brc/README.md

        │      allocs/op      │ allocs/op   vs base               │
 Main-4          53023.0 ± 0%   125.0 ± 2%  -99.76% (p=0.002 n=6)
 ```
+  8. *PGO and GC tuning*: This is not part of the official challenge because it contains non-code optimization.
+Profile Guided Optimization resulted in a 4% gain.
+GC was configured to run 100x times less (at around 6-8GB on my machine), what resulted ~50% system memory usage on my machine instead of ~1%.
+This resulted in another 8% gain.
+The gain on M1 was minimal, less then 0.5s with PGO and nearly 1s with GC tuning.

 ---

 TODO: